-- The battery performance may have degraded.
-See [\(\varPsi\): Battery info.] to check the battery recharge performance level (\(\varExist\)).
-If the battery performance is poor, replace the battery with a new one. - The number of available shots will decrease with any of the following operations: - · Pressing the shutter button halfway for a prolonged period - · Activating the AF frequently without taking a picture - · Using the lens's Image Stabilizer - · Using the wireless communication functions
+- Use a fully charged battery ( - The battery performance may have degraded.
+See [♥: Battery info.] to check the battery recharge performance level (☺).
+If the battery performance is poor, replace the battery with a new one. - The number of available shots will decrease with any of the following operations: - · Pressing the shutter button halfway for a prolonged period - · Activating the AF frequently without taking a picture - Using the lens's Image Stabilizer - · Using the wireless communication functions